edzhangsy/CS277/README.md

 Also, you should write the log into the local `log` directory.
 Just use some dictionary to store the logs.

-For example, the log dictionary can be looked like this.
+For example, the log dictionary can look like this.

 ```json
 {